Zverik/Nik4/README.md

 specifying so called "scale factor".
 When you need a 300 dpi image, you tell it `--ppi 300` and can be sure you will get what you intended.

-For example, this is a sample rendering of an area in Tallin on zoom 17, by Nik4, Nik2img and as seen on the default layer on osm.org:
+For example, this is a sample rendering of an area in Tallinn on zoom 17, by Nik4, Nik2img and as seen on the default layer on osm.org:

 ![nik4 - osm.org - nik2img](img/demo-zoom-levels.png)